daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 * “Our team is too small”
 * “We use Dropbox”

+^
+* Deployment uses it
+* Project tracking uses it
+* Everyone uses it

 ---

-# Recap 2

 #ASTODO Only show database part

 ![inline](assets/anatomy_of_wordpress.pdf)

 ---
+[.autoscale: true]

-## We started using shared remote databases
+## We use **shared** remote databases
 ##  **mysql.mycompany.co.uk**

 This means all our **development** databases are accessible from anywhere.

+- No syncing
+- Content is shared between developers
+- Wordpress locking stops two people editing the same content at the same time

 ---